 How These Centers are Different

-For nearly 60 years, these alcohol and substance abuse addiction recovery centers have provided successful long-term recovery for tens of thousands of individuals.
-They are the largest and longest continuously operated group of addiction recovery centers in the world, with over 240 centers in the U.S. and over 1,200 centers worldwide.
+For nearly 60 years, these alcohol and drug addiction treatment centers have provided successful long-term recovery for tens of thousands of individuals.
+They are the largest and longest continuously operated group of addiction treatment centers in the world, with over 240 centers in the U.S. and over 1,200 centers worldwide.

 Here’s How They Describe Themselves

 We uncover and deal with the underlying root causes of the initial addiction or dependency.
 We approach addiction as starting from an individual’s unfulfilled longing or that there was a void in their life.
 The addiction was triggered by deepfelt issues, so unless those issues are dealt with first, getting the individual off the substance they are addicted to is just a short-term solution.
 Without life change, they will go right back to the drug or alcohol after a few days, weeks or months.

 Any addict can go through detox and get off alcohol or drugs for a short while, especially in a highly monitored environment.
 Our goal is to provide long-term recovery and lifetime avoidance of addictive substances once the individual leaves our rehab, even when hard knocks hit.

 Addicts and alcoholics typically start “using” or drinking out of a personal need to cover up some internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
 The individual fills such voids in their life with drugs or alcohol, which provide temporary relief for the mental anguish they are feeling.
 However, these substances will take hold and build a chemical dependency in their body, taking away any ability for the addict to stop on their own.
 The dependency becomes too powerful and attempts to get off these substances can often lead to painful and sometimes life-threatening withdrawal symptoms.